physik932/code-sample/README.md

 ### Maven, Docker, and Plugin Issues
 Initially, I was searching for a way for Maven to build my Docker image to reduce the amount of steps for deployment.
 I used Spotify's dockerfile-maven plugin to use `mvn install dockerfile:build` to build the image and deploy it.
-I was then able to run the docker image locally with `docker run -p 8080:8080 -t physik932/motd-code-sample`.
+I was then able to run the Docker image locally with `docker run -p 8080:8080 -t physik932/motd-code-sample`.

 To deploy this to Amazon, I wanted a plugin to create a ZIP file of the Dockerfile and program JAR in one step, so I chose to use the Maven Assembly plugin.
 This required I move my Dockerfile to src/main/docker, which then broke the